fastenhealth/fasten-onprem/CONTRIBUTING.md

 # alternatively, if you only care about backend (Go) tests, you can run:
 make test-backend
 ```

+**Note**: Running backend tests may take awhile to complete the first time you run

 # Start Development Environment